Mostafa77Mahmoud/reblit-web-to-app-/replit.md

 - **2024-12-20**: Added local storage system with IndexedDB for offline capabilities
 - **2024-12-20**: Built mobile navigation with smooth animations and transitions
 - **2024-12-20**: Created PWA manifest and mobile-first architecture
+- **2024-12-20**: Integrated real API server at https://shariah-ai.netlify.app
+- **2024-12-20**: Removed all mock data and connected to live backend
+- **2024-12-20**: Implemented real authentication, analysis, and data fetching

 ## User Preferences
 - Wants a complete mobile app experience with multiple screens